 There is no better way to create an everlasting memory with your friends or family than by going on an epic road trip.
-When it’s just you, your favorite company and the open road, the possibilities are endless.
+When it’s just you, your favorite crew and the open road, the possibilities are endless.
 Although you do have to eventually make it to your final destination at some point, road trips give you the ability to be spontaneous.
-This means doing anything and going anywhere you want along the way, because each stop is just another memory you’ll make and place that you can say you’ve been.
+This means forgoing your itinerary, following the wild unknown and exploring anywhere you want along the way.
+Because each stop is just another memory you’ll make - a place that you can say you’ve been.

 On this epic road trip, you’ll be heading to Yellowstone National Park.
-As the first national park in the United States, its natural beauty and abundant wildlife make it a bucket list destination for practically every explorer, outdoors enthusiast and avid traveler.
-However, the best part about a road trip is choosing your own path, which is exactly what we are going to help you do.
+As the first national park in the United States, its natural beauty and abundant wildlife make Yellowstone a bucket list destination for practically every explorer, outdoors enthusiast and avid traveler.
+However, the best part about a road trip is choosing your own path, which is where we come in.

-No matter where you’re coming from, a stop in Casper is a necessity, and it’ll be the starting point of the four possible route options that we’ve compiled.
-With so many delicious, local restaurants to fuel up at, museums to explore and outdoor recreation to enjoy, Casper simply can’t be overlooked.
+No matter where you’re coming from, a stop in Casper is a necessity.
+Not only is it one of Wyoming's best kept secrets, but it’ll be the starting point to the four possible route options that we’ve compiled.
+With an endless collection of delicious, local restaurants and breweries to fuel up at, museums to explore and outdoor recreation to enjoy, Casper simply can’t be overlooked.

-You won’t want to miss out on our downtown district, and here are five reasons why, some of which include our historical buildings, delicious restaurants and local businesses with unique shopping.
+First off, you won’t want to miss out on our lively downtown district.
+Here are five reasons why, some of which include our historical buildings, delicious restaurants and local businesses with unique shopping.